Sixth Sunday of Easter (C)

 For one of the Holy Spirit’s roles is to teach us everything, both those things we don’t yet understand -- but will in the future -- as well as those things the things we’ve inherited from the past.
 It’s as though the church had a hard drive that could hold an infinite amount of data, as well as an infinite supply of RAM!
 Those of you who run computers know you can never have enough gigabytes of storage for future input or megabytes of memory.
 So the Spirit is always at work filling us to capacity with new data, yet making sure we have enough memory to remain stable.

 Hence we want to avoid the “liberal” tendency with that question, which is to focus one-sidedly on the comma -- prophecy over memory, the future over the past – on what the Spirit will teach us.
 Sometimes, a liberal desire to be “open” and “progressive” makes it less-and-less apparent why one needs to keep [Jesus’] word above all other words.
-I read an article this past week at a Catholic website by an Episcopalian entitled, Baptismal Ecclesiology Without Baptism in which the author bemoans a growing tendency in that denomination to disconnect baptism as a prior requirement for receiving the Eucharist – all out of a concern to be more “hospitable” and “inclusive” (Lizette Lardon; Pray Tell; May 12, 2022).
+I read an article once at a Catholic website by an Episcopalian entitled, Baptismal Ecclesiology Without Baptism in which the author bemoans a growing tendency in that denomination to disconnect baptism as a prior requirement for receiving the Eucharist – all out of a concern to be more “hospitable” and “inclusive” (Lizette Lardon; Pray Tell; May 12, 2022).
 Which reminded me of what an Anglican theologian I know once remarked, “What you end up with in liberal religion is the Cheshire Cat from Alice in Wonderland.
 The cat keeps disappearing, bit by bit, until nothing is left but the smile.”
 That’s a failure of memory.

 But on the other hand, we don’t want to get stuck in the “conservative” problem with the question, “Is revelation closed, or is it ongoing?”
 There the focus is on the period rather than the comma -- memory over prophecy, the past over the future -- what the Spirit reminds us of in all that Jesus has said to us.
 Sometimes, a conservative desire to be faithful to tradition makes the church look like a museum where everything is about preservation, whether of doctrine, or morality, or liturgy.
-Pope Francis recently warned once again about liturgical traditionalism, saying “The temptation of liturgical formalism: to focus on forms, formalities rather than reality, as we see today in those movements that try to go backwards and deny the Second Vatican Council.
-Then the celebration is recitation, it is something without life, without joy....
-Indeed, those with closed mindsets use liturgical patterns to defend their own point of view....this is the drama we are experiencing in ecclesial groups that are distancing themselves from the church, questioning the council [and] the authority of the bishops [even as they claim] to preserve tradition” (May 7, 2022).
+The late Pope Francis once warned about liturgical traditionalism, saying

-In a similar vein, speaking to a conference of moral theologians this week on the need to avoid excessive legalism in church teaching, the pope said, “There is a difference between wanting to go back in time and drawing inspiration from one's roots in order to move forward with Christ....But to go in reverse is to go back in order to have a form of defense, a safety measure that saves us from the risk of going forward, the Christian risk of carrying the faith, the Christian risk of journeying with Jesus Christ” (May 13, 2022)
+There is a difference between wanting to go back in time and drawing inspiration from one's roots in order to move forward with Christ....But to go in reverse is to go back in order to have a form of defense, a safety measure that saves us from the risk of going forward, the Christian risk of carrying the faith, the Christian risk of journeying with Jesus Christ” (May 13, 2022)

 All of which makes me wonder: “Was Jesus kidding when, a little further in John, he said, I still have many things to say to you, but you cannot bear them now.
 When the Spirit of truth comes, he will guide you into all the truth (Jn.
-16:12-13)?
-In other words, is there nothing new the Spirit would teach us -- so new it might seem like an experimental curriculum?
+16:12-13) In other words, is there nothing new the Spirit would teach us -- so new it might seem like an experimental curriculum?

 That’s exactly what happened at the Council of Jerusalem recorded in Acts, when the apostles and the elders gathered to discuss the question of Gentiles keeping the Law of Moses.
 The partisans of tradition were quite sure, “Unless they were circumcised according to the custom of Moses, they could not be saved.”
 And there was plenty in the Bible to support their view.
 Yet, the innovators won the day, “for it seemed good to the Holy Spirit and to them to impose on the Gentiles no further burden than a few essentials.”
 See, the Spirit led them into more truth.
 Prophecy did not fail.
 But the controversy was bitter: no small dissension and debate, as Luke puts it, mildly, no doubt (cf. I).

-And so it goes down to our own day as the Spirit helps us bear new teaching on social justice, interreligious dialogue, the morality of capital punishment, and the roles of women and laity in the church.
+And so it goes down to our own day as the Spirit helps us bear new teaching on social justice, interreligous dialogue, the morality of capital punishment, and the roles of women and laity in the church.
 These things have developed in our own time, while we continue to preserve traditions that help us stay connected to our past.
-And let’s face it, some of us prefer the “old school” and others the “new.”
+But let’s face it, some of us prefer the “old school” and others the “new.”
 For as Gilbert, of Gilbert and Sullivan fame, once wrote in an opera, “Every boy and every girl born into the world alive is either a little liberal or else a little conservative.”

 So don’t get a tension headache.
 After all, the new Jerusalem hasn’t come down out of heaven from God yet.
 That’s in the future -- when walls from the north and the south, the east and the west, will rise, and the glory of God will be [our] light, and [our] lamp will be the Lamb (cf. II).
 Who live and reign in the unity of the Holy Spirit, one God, forever and ever.
 Amen.